OpenGenderTracking/GenderTracker/README.md

 `subscribe <some_unique_id>, <your callback>`

 Once a job id has been obtained.
-To process an article publish to the redis queue:
+To process an article, publish to the redis queue a request that either passes the file path to the article like so:

 `public process_article { job_id: <job_id>, path: path/to/article.json }`

+Or the entire article body like so:

+`public process_article { job_id: <job_id>, article: { ... } }`

 To get notification of an article being done subscribe to the `process_article_done` channel.
-It will return the same payload you sent (`path`, and `job_id`.)
+It will return the same payload you sent (`path`|`article`, and `job_id`.)

 ## Changelog

+### 2013/02/15

+Modified the server to accept not only the filepath of an article, but the entire body of the article.
+This is more convenient for when we start thinking about distributing things across machines.
+Since Redis can handle string values up to 512MB this is a slight limitation, but we probably shouldn't be processing files even half that size.

 ### 2013/02/12